google/starlark-go/doc/spec.md

 The initialization behavior of a module is thus independent of whichever module triggered its initialization.

-If a Skylark thread encounters an error, execution stops and the error is reported to the application, along with a backtrace showing the stack of active function calls at the time of the error.
+If a Starlark thread encounters an error, execution stops and the error is reported to the application, along with a backtrace showing the stack of active function calls at the time of the error.
-If an error occurs during initialization of a Skylark module, any active `load` statements waiting for initialization of the module also fail.
+If an error occurs during initialization of a Starlark module, any active `load` statements waiting for initialization of the module also fail.

-Skylark provides no mechanism by which errors can be handled within the language.
+Starlark provides no mechanism by which errors can be handled within the language.

 ## Built-in constants and functions

-The outermost block of the Skylark environment is known as the "predeclared" block.
+The outermost block of the Starlark environment is known as the "predeclared" block.
-It defines a number of fundamental values and functions needed by all Skylark programs, such as `None`, `True`, `False`, and `len`, and possibly additional application-specific names.
+It defines a number of fundamental values and functions needed by all Starlark programs, such as `None`, `True`, `False`, and `len`, and possibly additional application-specific names.

-These names are not reserved words so Skylark programs are free to redefine them in a smaller block such as a function body or even at the top level of a module.
+These names are not reserved words so Starlark programs are free to redefine them in a smaller block such as a function body or even at the top level of a module.
 However, doing so may be confusing to the reader.
 Nonetheless, this rule permits names to be added to the